twonlyapp/twonly-app/README.md

 2. Privacy by design: The server only knows your username and public key.
 3. User-friendliness: Decide for your own :)

 > "It's the combination that makes the difference.
 Only a combination of privacy, security and user-friendliness can make a application good.
-Focusing on just one of these three areas can mean that everyone loses out in the end." ~ Myself 2019
+Focusing on just one of these three areas can mean that everyone loses out in the end." ~ Myself

 ### But there is even more!

 4. Decentralized: Everyone can host an server.
 The usernames are like your email USERNAME@YOURSERVER
 5. Simple to use: What is a Public key?
 If you don't know this it is okay you don't have to to use Connect!

-> "Its like when S[redacted]chat and email had a modern baby" ~ Myself 2024
+> "Its like when S[redacted]chat, Signal and email had an baby" ~ Myself

 ## Roadmap